Why Now?

 Collaborative & Translational Clinical Trials

 • Support clinical trial coordinators, sample storage, data entry, and increased staff.
-This includes space for core laboratories such as our GI lab, which has grown exponentially and receives samples from around the world, requiring additional staffing.
+This includes space for core laboratories such as our Gastrointestinal Lab, which has grown exponentially and receives samples from around the world, requiring additional staffing.

 • Offer a thoughtful architectural design that encourages collaboration, synergy, and creativity.